What is Translation Memory? Complete Guide to TM [2026]

 - 100%+ matches: Auto-inserted, may skip review

-- Fuzzy matches: Suggested, translator edits as needed
+- Fuzzy matches: Suggested to the translator, who edits as needed

 - No matches: Translator translates from scratch